MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 > [!NOTE]
 > This method only affects debug builds, and has no impact on release builds.
-> Debug build means that `android:debuggable` flag is set to `true` otherwise, this is the release build.
+> Debug build means that `android:debuggable` flag is set to `true`.
+Otherwise, this is the release build.

 ## How do in-app updates work?